 When she is not working, she loves spending time with her husband and seven young children.
 She is also active at church and with programs for special needs children in middle Tennessee.

-Leigh Anne Pickup – Leigh Anne Pickup – Leigh Anne Pickup, MMSc, PA-C, DFAAPA, Emergency Medicine PA, Assistant Professor, and Director of Clinical Education (Non-Memphis Regions) in the Department of PA Studies in the College of Medicine at University of Tennessee Health Science Center (UTHSC) seeks your vote to serve as TAPA representative to the House of Delegates (HOD) for AAPA again in 2020 (serving in this position now for 2019) as well as an At-Large Position on the TAPA Board.
+Leigh Anne Pickup – Leigh Anne Pickup, MMSc, PA-C, DFAAPA, Emergency Medicine PA, Assistant Professor, and Director of Clinical Education (Non-Memphis Regions) in the Department of PA Studies in the College of Medicine at University of Tennessee Health Science Center (UTHSC) seeks your vote to, once again, serve as TAPA representative to the House of Delegates (HOD) for AAPA in 2021 (served in this position for 2019 – 2020).

 She graduated from Emory PA Program in 2003 and worked in the Level One Trauma Center at Carolinas Healthcare System in Charlotte, NC; HCA Tristar ER in Nashville, TN and Maury Regional ER in Columbia, TN.
 Pickup earned her Certificate of Added Qualification in Emergency Medicine in March 2014 and joined UTHSC as faculty in 2016.
 She continues to work clinically in Nashville, TN despite her full-time, remote, faculty appointment.

 Beginning in 2008, she has served TAPA as a board member; PAC chair; Nashville Regional Director; CME Committee Member; Spring Fling Presenter, and current HOD rep to AAPA as well as At-Large Board Member.
 She serves the Committee on Physician Assistants (COPA) as a legal reviewer (2017 – present).
 She serves AAPA as a DFAAPA applicant reviewer and medical consultant for marketing.
 Ms. Pickup was the TAPA PA of the Year for 2019.